 About The Culinary Institute of America at Copia

 CIA Copia is the second of two CIA facilities in the Napa Valley.
 Along with the CIA at Greystone, the two form the California branch of the Culinary Institute of America.
-With the main branch in Hyde Park, New York, the Culinary Institute is among the world’s leading cooking schools.
+The Culinary Institute is among the world’s leading cooking schools, with its main branch in Hyde Park, New York.
 In 2016, CIA Copia opened next to the popular Oxbow Market in downtown Napa.
-CIA at Copia.
-Just recently, the Grove at Copia was named one of the 20 best restaurants in the Napa Valley.
+The Grove at Copia was recently named one of the 20 best restaurants in Napa Valley.

 Recipe 1: Spicy White Peach Glazed Boneless “Chicken Wings”